knocean/practises/misc/software-choices.md

 You're great and your software is great, but I don't use it because:

+## I don't really need it

+I've got problems,
+but I've also got working solutions for most of my problems.
+The tools and workflows that I'm using today might not be as good as what you have to offer, but they're already working for me.
+I have a good sense of how they work and how they break.

+Your software may be free or inexpensive, but my time is precious to me.
+In order to use your software
+I need to access it, run it, test it, learn about it, actually use it for something, then maybe migrate existing systems to it.
+I might need to teach other people how to use it.
+Later I'll have to upgrade it, maintain it, and someday migrate away from it.
+Of all these costs,
+legacy systems usually outweigh all the rest.

+Your software can't just be *a bit* better than what I'm current using.
+It has to be *a lot* better.
+It has to save me time in the short run, look like it will save me time in the long run, and also convince me that it's worth the risk I'm taking by making a change to some piece of the bigger puzzle that is my work and life.

 ## It's SaaS (Software as a Service)

 I don't mind paying for great services and software,